Marcelobbr/macaco/README.md

 # macaco
-This is a final project related to the class Estrutura de Dadose Algoritmos at [EMAp-FGV](https://emap.fgv.br), ministered by professor Jorge Poco.

 In this project we have built a C++ library that provides an interface similar to Pandas package in Python.
 A DataFrame can have one index column and many data columns of any built-in or user-defined type.